ZTB95/PythonRegistryDiffer/README.md

                               *-f filename
                               *Not using -f will save to the existing save file

-                help        : Show this help information
+                -h | help        : Show this help information

         OPTIONS:

-                -f --file <filename> : The database or report file to use/save as/load from
+                -f | --file <filename> : The database or report file to use/save as/load from
                               IE:
                               "PythonRegistryDiffer> load-db -f C:\Work\Registry_set.db"
                               "PythonRegistryDiffer> save-db -f file_in_current_dir.db"